michaelkamprath/diy-air-quality-monitor/README.md

    * Display a warning based on the color code of the AQI
    * Display the BME 680 sensor data, if attached.
    * Display the web UI URL
-5. Create a web UI to set up and configure the monitor, replacing the `Configuration.h` file.
-Would depend on ePaper display to display the temporary WiFi AP the user needs to connect to to configure.
+5. ~~Create a web UI to set up and configure the monitor, replacing the `Configuration.h` file.
+Would depend on ePaper display to display the temporary WiFi AP the user needs to connect to to configure.~~
-   * _This has been started.
-Go to the web page `http://your.device.ip/config.html` on your ESP32 device._
 6. Add ability to download history as a CSV from web UI.